Troubleshooting

 # Find all schema validation errors

-# Find errors for specific action
+# Find events for a specific action

-# Find errors for specific field
+# Find events that mention a specific field

 Execution History